wso2/docs-is/en/docs/learn/configuring-saml2-single-sign-on-across-different-wso2-products.md

     This is specifically used whenever a Carbon server uses IS as the identity provider.

-#### Step 3 - Configuring the Identity Server as the Single Sign-On provider
+## Configuring WSO2 Identity Server as the SSO provider

 Finally, you need to configure the Identity Server to act as the Single Sign-on provider.
 Each relying party should be registered as a service